raspberrypi/hats/README.md

 ## Introduction

 The Raspberry Pi B+ has been designed specifically with add-on boards - we're calling them Raspberry Pi HATs (Hardware Attached on Top) - in mind.
-This guide contains both recommendataions and also **requirements** that must be followed when designing an add-on board for the B+.
+This guide contains both recommendations and also **requirements** that must be followed when designing an add-on board for the B+.

 **If you are thinking about or are designing an add-on board for the Raspberry Pi B+ please read and follow this design guide carefully and make sure the requirements are met.
-There aren't too many hard requirements, and they shouldn't be too dificult to design for or follow.**
+There aren't too many hard requirements, and they shouldn't be too difficult to design for or follow.**

 While we cannot force anyone to follow this guide, any boards which break the rules (and therefore may cause incompatibility or issues for end users) will not be looked on very favourably.
 You have been warned.